xigxog/kubefox/docs/getting_started/tutorials/graphql.md

   <figcaption>Figure 11 - Browser view of the prod VE pre release with query parameters</figcaption>
 </figure>

 Okay - that works.
-We just forgot to release.
+But we have our 404 errors for the secondary browser requests.
+So we just forgot to release.
 Let's do that now:

 ```{ .shell .copy }
 fox release v1 --virtual-env prod